-Quincy has appeared in many High Court challenges concerning the compatibility of criminal law and procedure with Human Rights Law and most recently successfully challenged the legality of an amendment to the Wildlife & Countryside Act which was conceded to be unlawful in R(Dodsworth) v DEFRA & CPS in
+Quincy has appeared in many High Court challenges concerning the compatibility of criminal law and procedure with Human Rights Law by way of Judicial Review and Case Stated applications.
+She successfully challenged the legality of an amendment to the Wildlife & Countryside Act 1981 which was conceded to be unlawful in R(Dodsworth) v DEFRA & CPS.

-She has substantial experience of Prison Law and has acted for prisoners in a wide range of judicial review proceedings involving issues such as challenges to parole proceedings, security classification, oral hearings for Category A prisoners, eligibility for temporary release on licence, disability, racial and other discrimination, denial of medical treatment, challenges to conditions & facilities and access to visits and lawyers and in civil cases involving assault, negligence, misfeasance in public office and under the Human Rights Act.
+She has extensive experience of Prison Law over 20 years and has acted for prisoners in a wide range of judicial review proceedings, including challenges to parole proceedings, security classification, oral hearings for Category A prisoners, eligibility for Release on Temporary Licence, denial of medical treatment and other challenges to conditions & facilities, discrimination and access to visits and lawyers, and in private law claims involving assault, negligence, misfeasance in public office, discrimination (disability, racial, gender and sexuality) and under the Human Rights Act.

-EWHC 214 holding that the Secretary of State’s interpretation of his policy on eligibility for Childcare Resettlement Leave for prisoners who are sole carers of children was unlawful, that Article 8 was engaged by the decision and that the interests of the children must be taken into account, R (Longmire) v Secretary of State for Justice EWHC 1488 directing an oral hearing for the categorisation review of a Category A prisoner, R (Kebilene) v Secretary of State for Justice where the Secretary of State conceded the challenge to the legality of holding an administrative detainee at HMP Belmarsh rather than at the HMP Long Lartin Detainees Unit, R (Khan) v Secretary of State for Justice where the unlawfulness of the existing policy on calculation of eligibility for release on temporary licence for prisoners serving a default term was conceded and R v Pitchfork EWCA Crim 1231 concerning tariff reduction for exceptional progress.
+EWHC 214 holding that the Secretary of State’s interpretation of his policy on eligibility for Childcare Resettlement Leave for prisoners who are sole carers of children was unlawful, that Article 8 was engaged by the decision and that the interests of the children must be taken into account, R (Longmire) v Secretary of State for Justice EWHC 1488 concerning oral hearings in categorisation review for Category A prisoners, R (Kebilene) v Secretary of State for Justice concerning the legality of holding an administrative detainee in Category A conditions at HMP Belmarsh, R (Khan) v Secretary of State for Justice where the unlawfulness of the then existing policy on calculation of eligibility for release on temporary licence for prisoners serving a default term was conceded and R v Pitchfork EWCA Crim 1231 concerning tariff reduction for exceptional progress.

-Quincy has an extensive civil practice in all aspects of prisoner’s rights, police misconduct and public law policing issues (in particular involving civil liberties and the right to protest).
-She has also successfully acted for Claimants in actions against the police and prison authorities for false imprisonment and malicious prosecution, assault, negligence, misfeasance in public office, discrimination, legality of public order policing and other human rights issues including claims under the Human Rights Act.
+Quincy has an extensive civil practice in all aspects of police misconduct and public law policing issues (in particular involving civil liberties and the right to protest), detention issues, victims of trafficking and police retention of and misuse of personal data (including cases arising from Operation Elveden).
+She has successfully acted for Claimants in actions against the police and prison authorities for false imprisonment and malicious prosecution, assault, negligence, misfeasance in public office, discrimination issues (racial, disability, gender and sexuality) under the Equality Act, and other human rights claims under the Human Rights Act and for victims of trafficking and immigration detainees in claims against the Home Office .

 Quincy has advised in numerous cases involving data protection, principally within the Criminal Justice context but also in relation to cases arising from Operation Elveden (sale of private information by corrupt police officers to newspapers) and misuse of private information by other state and private bodies.
 Within the criminal justice context Quincy has acted in judicial review and private law proceedings concerning liability of the police, judicial and prison authorities for inaccurate data held on the PNC, court and prison records; inaccurate disclosure by police to Social Services and liability of Local Authorities for disclosure of a juvenile’s criminal convictions within their care raising the interplay of the DPA and duties under the Children’s Act.
 She has also acted in numerous judicial review proceedings for prisoners concerning issues of security categorisation and involving subject access disclosure and in many cases involving Enhanced CRC disclosure to employers.